johnrobertmahlan/JavaScript-Exercises/README.md

 let num = numArrays[2][1];
 ```

-15. Given the above numArrays array, use nested forEach methods to sum up all the numbers contained within numArrays and assign to a variable named total.
+15. Given the below numArrays array, use nested forEach methods to sum up all the numbers contained within numArrays and assign to a variable named total.

 ```javascript
 const numArrays = [